Hauppauge, New York

 Hauppauge (/ˈhɔːpɒɡ/ HAW-pog) is a hamlet and census-designated place (CDP) in the towns of Islip and Smithtown in western Suffolk County, New York, on Long Island.
-Its population in 2022 was estimated at 20,401 by the U.S. Census Bureau.
-Despite the official seat of Suffolk County being Riverhead, situated further east, many of the county's government offices are located in Hauppauge.
+The population was 20,803 at the time of the 2020 census.

+Despite the official county seat of Suffolk County being Riverhead, situated further east, many of the county's government offices are located in Hauppauge.